-It is the Department’s intent to provide financial support to all students admitted to the Ph.D.
-Program who are in need of funding.
-These Ph.D. students are supported financially by Research Assistantships (RAs), which are typically funded by your Ph.D. research advisor through contracts and grants.
-The RAs provide a salary during the academic year (inlcuding Summer Quarter) and a tuition allowance for 10 units per quarter before Terminal Graduate Registration (TGR) status and for 0-3 units thereafter.
+Graduate students in the Applied Physics Ph.D. program are generally supported through Research Assistantships (RAs), which are typically funded by your Ph.D. research advisor through contracts and grants.
+The RAs provide a salary during the academic year (including Summer Quarter) and a tuition allowance for 10 units per quarter before Terminal Graduate Registration (TGR) status and for 0-3 units thereafter.
 In addition, PhD students receive a partial health insurance subsidy.

 Unlike many other departments throughout the University, the Department of Applied Physics does not have a TA requirement through teaching assistantships for the Ph.D. or M.S. programs, nor does the Department fund them.